In Depth Baby Product Reviews Led by a Pediatrician

 Crash Testing

-The Nido performed well in crash testing, and our analysis of sensor results gave it one of the highest scores in the group.
-This seat offered lower (lower is better) sensor G forces than most of the head and chest sensors competition.
+The Nido performed well in crash testing, and our analysis of sensor results gave it a respectable result.
+This seat offered lower (lower is better) sensor G forces than many of the head and chest sensor competition.

-This seat has a very low sensor result for the HIC sensor, which is better than most of the competition for this test.
+This seat has a lower sensor result for the HIC sensor, which is better than many competitors.
 The chest clip result is also low and better than the average.
 While all of the seats in this review meet federal guidelines and are considered safe, we ran a faster test on a more modern sled to see which options excelled in a somewhat “hotter” test.
-When the sensor results are combined and analyzed, it has one of the highest results in the review, making it one that likely offers a higher margin of protection than the average seat.
+When the sensor results are combined and analyzed, it has one of the better results in the review, making it one that likely offers a higher margin of protection than the average seat.

 The LATCH installation for the Nido was difficult to tighten and juggle the load leg and anti-rebound bar, and these issues hurt its overall score in this metric.